 HO car or loco on the floor and at least 5 parts go in multiple directions.

 Flyer was designed for kids, and runs on low voltage AC current for

 reliability.
 Log into eBay and check out the prices.
 Flyer is not obsolete either,

 Lionel now owns rights and recreates most of the accessories.
 They have

 added some very nice locos as well with some awesome details and Legacy TMCC

 Plywood sheet layouts are not just for HO or N gauge.
 S-gauge will fit as well if space is a problem.
 Below is a sample 4X8 foot layout with multiple action accessories.
-With a transformer on each side, a couple fiber pins for separation, a few un-couplers, Hours of fun can be had for two engineers at the same time.
+With a phased transformer on each side, a couple fiber pins for separation, a few un-couplers, Hours of fun can be had for two engineers at the same time.
 Load logs on one side and drop them at the mill on the other.
 Load coal on one side and drop at the heating supply on the other.
 Your imagination and placement of items are up to the engineer running the layout that takes the same space as a HO layout that just has drop and pick up cars.
 One can also add a siding or staging yard on the bottom branch.
 Should you decide to expand, add switches on the outside corners, another sheet on either or both ends for a city or car/loco staging and turn it into a pike to be proud of.

 Home - Why S - Hirail - Scale - Module - Accessories - About us

 Shows & Events - Trade & Sale - Join - Hints & Tips - Members info - Links